Ba'athist Iraq: Gulf War, the 1990s, and the Iraq War (1990–2003)

 On the evening of 24 February, several days before the Gulf War ceasefire was signed in Safwan, the Saudi Arabia-based radio station Voice of Free Iraq (funded and operated by the Central Intelligence Agency) broadcast a message to the Iraqis to rise up and overthrow Saddam.
 The speaker on the radio was Salah Omar al-Ali, a former member of the Ba'ath Party and the ruling Revolutionary Command Council.
 Al-Ali's message urged the Iraqis to overthrow the "criminal tyrant of Iraq".
 Al-Ali's radio broadcast encouraged Iraqis to "stage a revolution" and claimed that "[Saddam] will flee the battlefield when he becomes certain that the catastrophe has engulfed every street, every house and every family in Iraq".
 Believing that the United States was on its side, a nationwide uprising against Saddam's rule began in March 1991 which was repressed by Saddam's loyalist forces.
 The Coalition successfully established a no-fly zone to halt the advance of Saddam's forces.
 Instead of occupying Iraqi Kurdistan, the Kurdish Autonomous Republic was established, with thousands of Iraqi troops stationed at the Iraqi-Kurdish border.
 The suppression of the rebellion led thousands of people to flee their homes, most to Turkey or Iran.
 On 2 and 3 April 1991 Turkey and Iran, respectively, raised the issue at the UN Security Council.
 The Security Council adopted Resolution 688, which stated that Iraq had to allow access for international humanitarian organisations and report openly about government repression.

 In the aftermath of the Gulf War, Iraq became a target by a series of U.S. cruise missile strikes, in 1993, 1996 and Operation Desert Fox in 1998.

+In 1996, Iraq experienced the characterized brutal suppression of internal dissent, including the murder of two of Saddam's sons-in-law and the execution of hundreds of military officers and opposition figures.

 In 1997, Iraq prohibited all weapons inspectors of UNSCOM from sites declared to be sovereign palaces, which were compounds capable of storing chemical weapons.

 Iraq experienced another period of unrest in early 1999 following the killing of Mohammad Mohammad Sadeq al-Sadr by Iraqi security forces.